maxludden/supergene-v2/books/book05/md/chapter-1931.md

 As everyone talked, a Viscount accidentally knocked over a geno fluid and dirtied a seat, so he moved to Han Sen’s seat.

 Han Sen’s cup was still there.
-The Viscount reached for the cup, wanting to swap it for a new one, but when he just touched the teacup, his face changed and he screamed, “What the f*ck?!”
+The Viscount reached for the cup, wanting to swap it for a new one, but when he just touched the teacup, his face changed and he screamed, “What the fuck?!”

 As everyone was talking merrily, hearing him scream made everyone turn to look at him.
 Kriman laughed and said, “What are you screaming about?”